TheCamilovisk/HousePricePredictionApp/backend/README.md

 ### Install the Packages

-I personaly like to use Poetry to manage Python dependencies.
-This respository provides the `pyproject.toml` to install all required packages using it.
+The Poetry Package Manager was used to manage Python dependencies.
+The `pyproject.toml` file is provided to install all required packages.

 #### Install dev and main packages